dk14/wolfram-mega/docs/dsl.md

 And silicon computer won't work without electricity - no food, no computing.

+> Canadian in me says there is a possibility to build a stable silicon-based nicho ecológico somewhere in the solar system - machines would have a chance of being self sustained in there, since competition over solar energy would be minimal in space.
+Software would be self-replicating, time can be underclocked, can expand through signaling.

 ### Applicability of SMT solvers

 SMT solvers can only benefit the interpreter in terms of fast fail in linting.